Choosing an email marketing agency isn’t just about outsourcing a task.

 - Entry-level or overseas firms: ~$3,000/month

-- Mid-tier U.S.-based agencies: ~$5,000/month
+- Premium U.S.-based agencies: ~$5,000/month to $6,500/month

-- High-output, full-service partners: $8,000 to $12,000+/month
+- Enterprise Agency Partners: $8,000 to $12,000+/month

-It’s tempting to optimize for cost—but email is one of the highest ROI channels in ecommerce.
+It’s tempting to optimize for cost—but email is one of the highest ROI channels in eCommerce.

 Higher investment typically leads to: